sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

 distribution to understand, it’s not the most important one.
 That particular honour goes to the **normal distribution**, also referred to as “the bell curve” or a “Gaussian distribution”.
-A normal distribution is described using two parameters: the mean of the distribution *µ* and the standard deviation of the distribution *σ*.
+A normal distribution is described using two parameters: the mean of the distribution µ and the standard deviation of the distribution σ.

 The notation that we sometimes use to say that a variable *X* is normally distributed is as follows: